 St Georges International English School is located in Duisburg, a relatively short distance from Düsseldorf.
+Education at St Georges is based on the British National Curriculum.

 A harmonious sense of community is an important goal of International schools.
 So too, successful preparation for later careers and contribution to worldly affairs.
 Enrol youngsters in kindergarten pupils from primary to diploma years.
 The International Baccalaureate (IB) programme is available in all schools, enabling easy integration and subsequent relocation